 - 1. Commence the investigation within 24 hours of receipt of the Incident Report. - 2.
 Advise the detainee of his/her right to remain silent at every stage of the disciplinary process, and ensure that he/she has a complete listing of detainee rights. - 3.
-Complete the investigation within 72 hours of receipt of the Incident Report, barring exceptional circumstances. - 4.
-Provide the detainee a copy of the Incident Report and notice of charges immediately after the conclusion of the investigation.. - 5.
-Terminate the administrative investigation, if the incident is under investigation on different grounds (i.e., the prohibited act is under criminal investigation), unless and until the agency with primary jurisdiction concludes its investigation or indicates it shall not pursue the matter. - Contraband that may be evidence in connection with a violation of a criminal statute shall be preserved, inventoried, controlled and stored so as to maintain and document the chain of custody.
+Provide the detainee a copy of the Incident Report and notice of charges at least 24 hours before the start of any disciplinary proceedings. - 4.
+Terminate the administrative investigation, if the incident is under investigation on different grounds (i.e., the prohibited act is under criminal investigation), unless and until the agency with primary jurisdiction concludes its investigation or indicates it shall not pursue the matter.

+Contraband that may be evidence in connection with a violation of a criminal statute shall be preserved, inventoried, controlled and stored so as to maintain and document the chain of custody.
 Contraband shall be reported to the appropriate law enforcement authority for action and possible seizure and prosecution.
-See "Preservation of Evidence" in standard "2.10 Searches of Detainees." - 6.
-Advise the detainee in writing of his/her due process rights before the UDC, or before the IDP if the case is being referred directly to the IDP, as provided in this standard. - 7.
-Record personal observances and other potentially material information.
+See "Preservation of Evidence" in standard "2.10 Searches of Detainees"